simonschaufi/typo3-phone/Readme.md

 }
 ```

+You instruct the validator to detect which country the number belongs to using the `AUTO` keyword (and optionally any fallback countries).

+For any fallbacks, use the [*ISO 3166-1 alpha-2 compliant*](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country codes, feel free to add as many country codes as you like.

+The validator will try to extract the country from the number itself and then check if the number is valid for that country.
+If the country could not be guessed it will be validated using the fallback countries if provided.
+Note that country guessing will only work when phone numbers are entered in *international format* (prefixed with a `+` sign, e.g. +32 ....).
+Leading double zeros will **NOT** be parsed correctly as this isn't an established consistency.

 if you want to use the validator within a controller action, use the following code:

 Info: In my case the Address Object has a property "country" that is of type `\SJBR\StaticInfoTables\Domain\Model\Country`